openworkload/swm-console-term/README.md

 Sky Port is an universal bus between user software and compute resources.
 It can also be considered as a transportation layer between workload producers and compute resource providers.
 Sky Port makes it easy to connect user software to different cloud resources.
+This is a parto of [Open Workload](http://openworkload.org) project.

-The current project represents a console program that uses swmclient python package to utilize client API of the [core Sky Port daemon](https://github.com/skyworkflows/swm-core).
+The current project represents a console program that uses swmclient python package to utilize client API of the [Sky Port core daemon](https://github.com/openworkload/swm-core).

 # How to run